mongodb/docs/source/migrate-to-pymongo4.rst

 Collection.remove is removed
 ............................

-Removed :meth:`pymongo.collection.Collection.remove`.
+Removed :py:meth:`pymongo.collection.Collection.remove`.
 Use
-:meth:`~pymongo.collection.Collection.delete_one`
+:py:meth:`~pymongo.collection.Collection.delete_one`
-to delete a single document or :meth:`~pymongo.collection.Collection.delete_many` to delete multiple documents.
+to delete a single document or :py:meth:`~pymongo.collection.Collection.delete_many` to delete multiple documents.
 Code like this::

   collection.remove({'a': 1}, multi=False)